Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): Introduction and the architecture of the proof

-\item The coproduct of motivic correlators is given by a simple formula, illustrated on Figure \ref{zg9}.
+\item The cobracket of motivic correlators is given by a simple formula, illustrated in Figure \ref{zg9}.

-\item The Hodge realization of motivic correlators is described by a Feynman type integral. \end{itemize}
+\item The Hodge realization of motivic correlators is described by a Feynman type integral. \end{enumerate}

-Motivic correlators with arguments in a field $\F$ are closed under the coproduct.
+Motivic correlators with arguments in a field $\F$ are closed under the cobracket.
 So they form a graded Lie coalgebra, denoted by ${\cal L}_\bullet'(\F)$.
-It is a Lie subcalgebra of ${\cal L}_\bullet(\F)$.
-Then Universality Conjecture \cite[Conjecture 17a]{G94} can be restated as follows.
+It is a Lie subcoalgebra of ${\cal L}_\bullet(\F)$.
+Then Universality Conjecture \cite[Conjecture 17a]{Gon94} can be restated as follows.

-\bcon The canonical embedding ${\cal L}_\bullet'(\F) \subset {\cal L}_\bullet(\F)$ is an isomorphism. \econ
+\bcon The canonical embedding ${\cal L}_\bullet'(\F) \hookrightarrow {\cal L}_\bullet(\F)$ is an isomorphism. \econ

-In Section \ref{SEC8} we show that the elements $\{x,y\}_{m-1,1}$ can be materialized by {motivic correlators}: \bt \la{JMCi} a) There is a map of Lie coalgebras \be \la{MCOA1} {\Bbb L}_{\leq 4}(\F) \lra {\cal L}_{\leq 4} (\F), \ee defined on generators as \be \la{164}
+In Section \ref{SEC8} we show that the elements $\{x,y\}_{m-1,1}$ can be materialized by {motivic correlators}: \bt \la{JMCi} a) There is a map of Lie coalgebras \be \la{MCOA1} {\Bbb L}_{\leq 4}(\F) \lra {\cal L}_{\leq 4} (\F), \ee defined on generators as